openplayerjs/openplayerjs/README.md

     // Params passed: Custom event with `detail: { type: 'HTML5|Ads|M(PEG)-DASH|HLS', message, data },`
     onError,
     ads: {
+        // If set to `false`, allows the user to overwrite the default mechanism to skip Ads autoPlayAdBreaks,
+        // If set to `true`, load `ima3_debug.js` file for debugging purposes debug,
+        // If set to `true`, play infintely an Ad loop,
+        // Maximum number of redirects before the subsequent redirects will be denied (by default, `4`) numRedirects,
         // Custom path/URL to IMA SDK
         url,
-        // If set to `true`, load `ima3_debug.js` file for debugging purposes debug,
-        // If set to `true`, play infintely an Ad loop,
-        // If set to `false`, allows the user to overwrite the default mechanism to skip Ads autoPlayAdBreaks,
     },
     hls: {
         // all HLS options available at https://github.com/video-dev/hls.js/blob/master/docs/API.md#fine-tuning.